Curves on complete intersections and measures of irrationality: Covering families and degenerations of stable maps

 \section{Covering families and degenerations of stable maps}

 For a projective variety $X$ equipped with an embedding $X \hookrightarrow \P^N$, we write $\Mbar_g(X, b)$ for the Kontsevich moduli space of stable maps from genus $g$ curves which have degree $b$ with respect to the embedding.
-Likewise, if $\X \to T$ is a flat projective morphism we write $\Mbar_g(\X / T, b)$ for the relative moduli space of stable maps of degree $b$ with respect to the fixed embedding.
+Likewise, if $\X \to T$ is a flat projective morphism equipped with a relatively ample line bundle $\L$, we write $\Mbar_g(\X / T, b)$ for the relative moduli space of stable maps of degree $b$ with respect to $\L$.
 We sometimes omit the degree $b$.
 For details and conventions regarding stable maps, we refer to \cite{FP97, Kontsevich95}.

 \begin{defn} Let $\X \to S$ be a morphism of schemes, $s_0 \in S$ a point, and $\mu_{s_0} : C \to \X_{s_0}$ be a stable map.
 For any point $s\in S$, we say that $\mu_{s_0}$ \textit{deforms to $\X_{s}$} if there exists a family of stable maps